 This singing was formerly held at Pilgrim's Rest Primitive Baptist Church.
 Members of that congregation, and residents of Taylor, Sand Hill, Springdale and Pine Flat, are particularly invited to attend, as are visitors from the Oxford-University community.
 Local residents are asked to bring a dish to share for dinner.
 For more information, call Warren and Anne Steel at 662 236-5356.

 From Oxford, take Old Taylor Road (Old Taylor Road exit from hwy 6/US278) to the south 7.5 miles to the village of Taylor; church is on your right.
-From Bruce and points south, take hwy 9W and hwy 7 toward Oxford.
-After you cross the Yocona River take a left on hwy 328.
-(You can ignore signs that say that hwy 328 is closed.)
-After 3.5 miles bear right on CR 335 (Cutoff Road) until it ends, then turn right; look for the church on your left.
+Note for detour in 2015: From points south, take hwy 7 through Water Valley.
+Turn left on CR 315 (at the Shell station).
+After crossing the Yocona River take a right on hwy 328.
+After about 5 miles turn left on CR 733; this is the main street of Taylor; look for the church on your left.

 Warren Steel reassembled the class leading song on page 137.
 Other leaders: Bobby Neyman 479, 347, 105; Cesare Neyman 45t; Andy Davis 47b, 196, 434; Vicky Neyman 268, 269, 178.